-In tending to Ravenhill, we want to be stewards of sustainable and regenerative practices.
+In tending to Ravenhill, we employ only sustainable and regenerative practices.

-In tending to Ravenhill, we want to be stewards of sustainable and regenerative practices.
+In tending to Ravenhill, we employ only sustainable and regenerative practices.
 We are dedicated to taking a holistic approach to every aspect of farm life – from growing produce and raising chickens, goats, and bees to living in a conscientious manner.
 We don’t use toxic chemicals/pesticides/herbicides of any type.
 Nature has created an incomparable symbiotic environment where the harmful effects of pests and fungi can be mitigated naturally.

 We believe in a regenerative approach to land care in order to continuously improve the environment and foster the healthiest produce.
 We tend to the soil so its health increases each year rather than decreases.
 When soil is at its optimal health, what we eat from the land will provide nourishment to its fullest potential.